ChefFurs/bootstrap_chef_server/README.md

 ## Assumptions
 * The user running this has sudo
-* You are running this on a chef-supported linux platform
+* You are running this on a chef server supported linux platform (Ubuntu or CentOS/RedHat)